Setting up NIS

-- Secure Mode : Set to have ypbind(8) refuse to bind to any NIS server not running as root on a TCP port over 1024.
+- Secure Mode : Select to have ypbind(8) refuse to bind to any NIS server not running as root on a TCP port over 1024.

 ypbindto bind to the fastest responding server.

-- Enable : Unset to disable the configuration without deleting it.
+- Enable : Leave the checkbox clear to disable the configuration without deleting it.

 Click SAVE to save configuration settings.

 Click REBUILD DIRECTORY SERVICE CACHE to resync the cache if it becomes out of sync.
 Or if fewer users than expected are available in the permissions editors.